emmajanedrews/base-template/_posts/2018-01-17-the-numbers-dont-liea-shift-may-be-happening-soon-in-our-market.md

 Lastly, the median days on market for homes dropped from 40 days to 32 days.
 This means that, along with declining inventory levels, properties are selling faster.

-As you can see,&nbsp;**the market is shifting, so it would be wise to buy and sell now**&nbsp;because 2018 will likely be different than what we’ve seen the last five years.
+As you can see, **the market is shifting, so it would be wise to buy and sell now** because 2018 will likely be different than what we’ve seen the last five years.
 As we’ve discussed in past videos, if your home is listed but it’s sitting on the market without a buyer, there are three factors you must pinpoint:

 1. Price